 Halloween may be looking a little different this year, but the candy hunt is still on!
 Most of us won’t be trick or treating door to door, but you can put your costume on and safely celebrate with your very own candy collector game.
 Let’s use code to get our candy fix.

-Complete this Scratch coding tutorial to build your own trick or treat candy collector game.
+Complete this easy Scratch coding tutorial to build your own trick or treat candy collector game.

 What is Scratch?
 Scratch is a 100% free block-based programming language that lets you drag and drop code blocks to build fun games and apps.
 Scratch is a preferred introductory programming platform for younger students and it teaches powerful programming concepts like variables, loops, and conditionals.

-Code this game then compete with your friends and family for the most candy this Halloween.
+Code this easy Scratch game then compete with your friends and family for the most candy this Halloween.

 What you need: